Skip to main content

 2. RefundRequest creates request with status Pending

-3. Designated address (e.g., arbiter, DAO multisig) reviews dispute
+3. Designated address (for example, arbiter or DAO multisig) reviews dispute

-7. Operator calls escrow.partialVoid() to return funds to payer
+6. Operator calls escrow.void() to return all escrowed funds to payer

 Refund conditions are configurable.
 Can be arbiter-only (marketplace), receiver-allowed (return policy), DAO-controlled (governance), or disabled (subscriptions).